Azure-Samples/communication-services-dotnet-quickstarts/EntraIdUsersSupportQuickstart/README.md

 ## Before running sample code

 1. Complete the `Administrator actions` from the [Quickstart: Set up and obtain access tokens for Microsoft Entra ID users](https://docs.microsoft.com/azure/communication-services/quickstarts/entra-id-authentication-integration).
+You can use the `ManageEntraUserAccess` class to programmatically control which Entra ID users or groups have access to your Azure Communication Services resource.
+The class includes sample implementations for listing current assignments, creating or updating user access, and deleting assignments as needed.
 1. On the Authentication pane of your Entra ID App, add a new platform of the mobile and desktop application type with the Redirect URI of `http://localhost`.
 1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory that you'd like to clone the sample to.
 1. `git clone https://github.com/Azure-Samples/Communication-Services-dotnet-quickstarts.git`